embEDUx/documentation/src/usage/misc.md

 $ touch src_root/etc/inittab
    ```

-1. The raspberry pi also needs some firmware blobs to boot, which need to be
+1. The raspberry pi also needs some firmware blobs present at boot, so we simply
-   placed in the boot partition, so we simply add these files to the branch in
-   the *misc* repository.
+   add these files to the *platform* branch in the *misc* repository.
   ```
 $ ls -hl src_boot/
 total 6.6M